keymanapp/keyman/linux/help/common/index.md

 ## Q. What's the relationship between Keyman for Linux and KMFL?
 **A.** Keyman for Linux and KMFL are released together in the Keyman [PPA](https://en.wikipedia.org/wiki/Ubuntu#Package_Archives), but are separate.
 The installation instructions above will install Keyman, not KMFL.
+KMFL was developed as a black-box clone of Keyman for Windows years ago; after Keyman was released as open source it became possible to share the code base between Windows and Linux.
+Keyman for Linux is the long-term supported solution.

 ## Q. Can I have Keyman for Linux and KMFL installed at the same time?
 **A.** Yes.
 To install KMFL on Ubuntu: